tan-wei/genet/README.md

-# Deplug
+# Genet

-Deplug is a graphical network analyzer powered by web technologies.
+Genet is a graphical network analyzer powered by web technologies.

 ## Features